jmestxr/PyHan/README.md

 ## Dev Guide

 ### Testing
+Unit test cases are written with pytest.
 All test files are stored in `/test` directory.
-The test execution file is `test/run_tests.sh`.

-Run `make -B test` to run all tests.
+Run `pytest` to run all tests.